Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Possible ACE inhibitor side effects include:

-In rare cases — but more commonly in blacks and in smokers — ACE inhibitors can cause some areas of your tissues to swell (angioedema).
-If it occurs in the throat, that swelling can be life-threatening.
+In rare cases — but more commonly in black people and in smokers — ACE inhibitors can cause some areas of your tissues to swell (angioedema).
+If it occurs in the throat, the swelling can be life-threatening.

-Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin IB, others) and naproxen (Aleve) decrease the effectiveness of ACE inhibitors.
-While taking an occasional dose of these medications shouldn't change the effectiveness of your ACE inhibitor, talk to your doctor if you regularly take NSAIDs.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve), decrease the effectiveness of ACE inhibitors.
+Taking an occasional dose of these medications shouldn't change the effectiveness of your ACE inhibitor, but talk to your doctor if you regularly take NSAIDs.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.